sinkaroid/shielder/README.md

 | :---: | :---: | :---: |

-## Notable
-Since this tool embraces some ideas from another person, and I'm not an asshole, I'll many thanks:

--   [@justalinko/kagari](https://github.com/justalinko) as "milestone" and for making this tools "true"

 ## EOF

 - feel free to make PR, maybe this tools just using `sucks` pattern and `weird` implementation, if u have more good ideas than this one, just PR.